J3RN/minecraft-manager/README.md

   - TODO: Check if you actually have SSH keys
 - Updates your first floating IP to point to this new server.
   - TODO: Make sure you have a floating IP first
+  - TODO: Have you set the floating IP if you want this to happen

 ### When you move the switch to "off"

-- Powers off the last droplet you powered on with the manager (let's hope it's right).
+- Powers off the last droplet you powered on with the manager.
 - Takes a snapshot of that droplet and records it's ID to use for the next droplet.
 - Destroys the droplet so it stops charging you money.